 Few updates on your account is all it takes to reach 100k views per month and more.
 So let’s dive in the simplest how to use Pinterest out there.

 Pinterest is both a social network and a search engine.
 People use it to pin the stuff they like, but also shop and sell items.
 It’s unique and can be a great tool for your blog traffic, affiliate sales, or sign-ups.

 One of the options you get once you make a Pinterest account is to create a business account and claim your website.
 Do it, you’ll need it to analyze your traffic later.

-I will note that I didn’t work on updating the boards’ description.
-You don’t have to have hashtags but should include keywords naturally.
-I have 35 boards currently.
+You should continuously work on updating the boards’ description.
+You don’t have to have hashtags but include keywords naturally.

 The things that will attract people to your website are pins.
 Now here comes the catch.
 You can have the most beautifully optimized account, but if you don’t post regularly, you won’t see results.